Questions & Answers

 Numerous investigations have been undertaken including a site survey, detailed underground service investigations, site soil tests, traffic and pedestrian counts, mapping of Council’s stormwater system and geotechnical assessment.

-The electrical designs for undergrounding power in Block One have been completed and approved by Endeavour.
-The construction has been contracted and began on 3 March 2024.
+The electrical designs for undergrounding power in Block One have been completed and approved by Endeavour Energy.
+The construction has been contracted and began on 4 March 2024.
 The works, including installation of new lighting, will be completed by late May or early June 2024.

-Preliminary designs for underground new lighting have been also been completed for the other six blocks of the project.
+Concept designs for undergrounding power and new lighting have also been completed for the other six blocks of the project.

 Draft designs for civil works including tree-planting, cycleway, footpath, new paving and street furniture were publicly exhibited last November and have since been finalised.
-They have received required approvals.
-Tenders for these civil works for Block One opened on 9 April and close on 30 April with the intention that the work will start in June 2024.
+They have received planning approvals.
+Tenders for these civil works for Block One opened on 9 April and closed on 30 April with the intention that the work will start in June 2024.

 The Treeline Lurline Project was initiated and developed by Katoomba Chamber of Commerce & Community and its Treeline Lurline Steering Committee of local residents, businesses and community groups.
 The project has developed from a 2009 feasibility study undertaken by the Council for street tree planting in Lurline Street.
-It is consistent with the 2023 Katoomba Master Plan.
+It is consistent with the 2023 Katoomba Master Plan and is an important element of it.

-Stage One has been funded by the Australian Federal Government’s Black Summer Bushfire Recovery Program with a $4,004,275 grant to Katoomba Chamber of Commerce & Community (KCCC).
+Stage One has been funded by the Australian Federal Government’s Black Summer Bushfire Recovery Program with a $4,004,275 grant to Katoomba Chamber of Commerce & Community.

 Bendigo Community Bank Katoomba is a sponsor and community partner.
 The National Trust Blue Mountains Branch and Blue Mountains Tourism are community partners.

-Katoomba Chamber of Commerce & Community continues to provide extensive volunteer support to most aspects of the project through its Steering Committee and Project Control Group delegates.
+Katoomba Chamber of Commerce & Community continues to provide extensive volunteer support to most aspects of the project through its Treeline Lurline Steering Committee and Project Control Group delegates.

 Blue Mountains City Council is also providing in-kind contributions with assistance on survey, design, planning and project management.

-Blue Mountains City Council is the project manager.
-The Katoomba Chamber of Commerce & Community manages the funds it has received for Stage One of the project including the Federal Government Grant, Bendigo Community Bank Katoomba sponsorship and other smaller contributions..
+Blue Mountains City Council is managing the project as the government authority responsible for local roads.
+The Katoomba Chamber of Commerce & Community manages the funds it has received for Stage One of the project from the Federal Government Grant, Bendigo Community Bank Katoomba sponsorship and other smaller contributions.

-There is a Project Manager contracted by the Council.
-He convenes a joint Project Control group with delgates from the Council and Chamber.
+There is a Project Manager contracted by the Council who convenes a joint Project Control Group with delegates from the Council and Chamber.

-The community Steering Committee that initiated the project is convened by the Katoomba Chamber and meets monthly to advise and support the project and monitor progress for the grant reporting.
+The volunteer Steering Committee that initiated the project is convened by the Katoomba Chamber and meets monthly to advise and support the project and monitor progress for the grant reporting.

 Council will continue to be responsible for the ongoing maintenance of the road and footpaths, street furniture, trees and garden beds.